Opiate / Heroin Overdose Prevention

 What is Naloxone?

 Naloxone (also known as Narcan) is a medication that can reverse an overdose caused by an opioid drug (heroin, fentanyl or prescription pain medications).
 When administered during an overdose, Naloxone blocks the effects of opioids on the brain and quickly restores breathing.
-Naloxone has been used safely by emergency medical professionals for more than 40 years and has only this one critical function: to reverse the effects of opioids in order to prevent overdose death.
-Naloxone has no potential for abuse.

 Phone: 937-573-3548